younesdiouri/new-repository/_posts/2019-7-10-GraphQL-with-Symfony4.md

             type: CreatePostInput!
 ```

 We are doing the mutation for the Post creation.
-We are defining the target mutation file (createPostMutation) and returns type `CreatePostPayload` that **has to be defined** in our `Post.types.yaml` file.
-It goes the same for the input argument `CreatePostInput`.
+We are defining the target mutation file (PostMutation) which contains an alias.
+Then we have the return type `CreatePostPayload` that **has to be defined** in our `Post.types.yaml` file.
+It goes the same way for the input argument `CreatePostInput`.
-The arguments `args['input']` are the input arguments needed for the Post creation.
+The arguments `args['input']` are the input arguments needed for the Post creation (in our case : content).

 ```yaml